criblio/appscope/website/src/pages/docs/cli-using.md

 No HTTP/1.1 events and headers are emitted when AppScope attaches to a Go process that uses the `azure-sdk-for-go` package.

-No events are emitted from files or sockets that exists before AppScope attaches to a process.
+No events are emitted from files or sockets that exist before AppScope attaches to a process.

 - After AppScope attaches to a process, whatever file descriptors and/or socket descriptors that the process had already opened before that, AppScope will not report any **new** activity on those file or socket descriptors.